thetis-market/token-lists/README.md

 - `address`: The complete address used to identify the token as per the Aptos core framework
 - `decimals`: The number of decimal places for the token
 - `logoURI`: The URL for the token's logo (the logo should be added to the logos folder in your repository to get the correct link)
+- `categories`: The token's classification (Native, Meme, StableCoin, or Bridged)

 Example: